 - Fictitious Business Name – Doing Business As (DBA) statement is requirement when the business name does not include the name of the individual owners.
 City of Los Angeles Business Name Filing and Registration handles DBA’s.

-- Corporation, Company or Partnership Filings – If your business is considering becoming a corporation or a Limited Liability Company or Partnership, you must file with the Secretary of State’s Office.
+- Corporation, Company or Partnership Filings – If your business is considering to become a corporation or a Limited Liability Company, or a Partnership, you must file with the Secretary of State’s Office.

 - Professional License – Certain professions, including attorneys, physicians, osteopathic physicians, dentists, pharmacists, veterinarians, architects, court reports, speech-language pathologists, audiologists, registered nurses, and optometrists require professional licenses.